convox/convox/docs/tutorials/preparing-an-application.md

 # Preparing An Application

-In order to deploy an app on Convox you will need two things
+In order to deploy you app on Convox you will need two things

-* A Dockerfile
+* A `Dockerfile`

-* A convox.yml manifest
+* A `convox.yml` manifest

 ## Dockerfile